okkonie/tabplayer/README.md

 ### Tab Player

-extension to control youtube and twitch tabs playing in the background.
+web extension to control youtube and twitch tabs playing in the background.<br>

 <img src="screenshot.png" width="100%">